pikinder/DQN/README.md

 # Deep Q Networks in tensorflow

 This is a side project to learn more about reinforcement learning.
 The goal is to have a relatively simple implementation of Deep Q Networks [1,2] that can learn on (some) of the Atari Games.
+_It is not an exact reproduction of the original paper._

 ## Content